Rationing in Cuba: Variation in rationing

+These special diets sometimes call for items such as meat, milk, tubers and fish, and are sometimes prescribed by unscrupulous doctors for unworthy recipients in exchange for a bribe.

 Standard rations

 Distribution blackboard displaying the products, prices and limits (as of January 2011).

-A table follows that illustrates the standard ration distributed through this system.
+The table below illustrates the standard ration distributed through this system in 2000 (allowances vary from year to year).
 Figures are per person, per month.
 An indication of the subsidized prices is given, as well.
-Allowances vary from year to year, so these should be understood as approximate figures, based on data from 2000: